mannansiddiqui/Deploy-Django-app-with-postgres-nginx-and-gunicorn/README.md

 ![image](https://user-images.githubusercontent.com/74168188/180632815-84048b2b-c2ad-443c-af0a-0e424bad8bab.png)

+**Django Project Structure:**
+Django uses a directory structure to arrange the different parts of the web application.
+1. manage.py
+    This file contains code for runserver, or makemigration, or migration.

+2. _init_.py
+    This is an empty file and is only present to tell this directory is a package.

+3. settings.py
+    This is main file of Django project and stores information of databases and allowed hosts.

+4. urls.py
+    This file handles all the URLs of our web application.

+5. wsgi.py
+    This file mainly concerns with the WSGI server and is used for deploying our applications on to servers.

+6. asgi.py
+    ASGI can be considered as a succeeder interface to the WSGI.

 We have to make changes in setting.py file.
 In **ALLOWED_HOSTS** section we have to write the server's address or domain names may be used to connect to Django app.

 ![image](https://user-images.githubusercontent.com/74168188/180633085-418ca9aa-a50a-468f-a04b-c9e1f97402c1.png)